 Hearing Aid Batteries

 Our team at Ascent Audiology & Hearing wants to ensure that you are informed about all aspects of hearing aid technology.
 One of the most important parts of hearing aids is the power supply!
 Many of us have experienced the inconvenience of the hearing aid batteries running out at an inopportune moment.
 Here, we cover some battery basics.
 To learn more about our hearing aid batteries visit us in Madison, TN.

-The most common type of hearing aid battery is the zinc-air battery, which are those tiny disks you also use for watches and other tiny electronic devices.
+The most common type of hearing aid batteries are the zinc-air battery, which are those tiny disks you also use for watches and other tiny electronic devices.
 This type of battery cannot be recharged and must be discarded after use.

 There are five different sizes of hearing aid batteries.
 The one that's right for you depends on the shape and size of your hearing aids.
 Fortunately, the hearing aid industry has color-coded and numbered the battery packaging to make replacing them simpler.
 The adhesive sticker on the back of the battery is also color-coded: